Skip to content

 Let's analyze the maximum flow capacity between different segments of our Clos fabric:

-from ngraph.lib.flow_policy import FlowPlacement
+from ngraph.algorithms.base import FlowPlacement

 # Calculate MaxFlow from pod1 servers to pod2 servers